 However, when anticipatory anxiety crosses the line into catastrophizing, it can become overwhelming and counterproductive.

-Examples of Anticipatory Anxiety:
+Examples of Anticipatory Preparedness:

 - School-Related: “I hope I do well on this test.
 The college I want to attend has high standards.”
 This thought promotes awareness of the desire to do well without attaching a sense of dread.